 I’m not going to pretend that everyone is in agreement on the definition of a digital nomad, but here’s my definition:

-A digital nomad uses technology to make money so that they can be wherever they want—whether that’s home or abroad.
+A digital nomad uses technology to make money so they can be wherever they want.
+They change locations frequently.

-At its most basic, becoming a digital nomad really only requires 2 things:
+At its core, becoming a digital nomad really only requires 2 things:

 - The ability to make money remotely